Autoscaler/autoscaler/autoscale-workload-rabbit/README.md

  - vhost: the RabbitMQ vhost that contains the queues
  - profiles: map of profile name to `RabbitWorkloadProfile` objects, which represent different scaling profiles for this implementation (see below).
   Note there *must* be a profile named "default"
+ - memoryQueryRequestFrequency: The number of seconds that the service should wait between issuing requests to check rabbitmq's current memory consumption.

 ## Usage